i3-Arch/Arch-Installer/ReadMe.md

 	       	==============================================

-	       * This is made to install archlinux with base base/devel
+	       * This is made to install archlinux with base base/devel *May make a more minimal install option*

-			* And then optionally setup a WM/Environment afterwards
+		* Then optionally setup a WM/Environment afterwards